12 Self-Care Tips of the Weaning Mama

 Keep a Supply of Frozen Breast Milk

-If you need extra milk for your weaning child, keep a supply of your milk in the freezer.
+If you need extra milk for your weaning child, keep a supply of your milk in the freezer for bottle feeding as needed.
 It's always good to have a backup plan, and you'll feel more relaxed in your transition.
 Having this safety net can provide peace of mind during the weaning process.

 If you would like additional tips and emotional support while weaning your child, you're welcome to join CaboCreme's Instagram community.
 It's full of remarkable women and parents just like you.
 For more information on how to make weaning easier, explore our collection of products designed to support you through this phase.